Troubleshooting

 brew install openssl

-openssl installation (replace USERNAME with your own system username):
+Follow the instructions at the end of the openssl installation (replace USERNAME with your own system username):

 echo 'export PATH="/usr/local/opt/openssl@3/bin:$PATH"' >> /Users/USERNAME/.bash_profile